Case Study

 The Challenge

-• lack of standardized systems
+• lack of standardized digital systems

-• evolving regulatory frameworks
+• evolving regulatory and certification frameworks

-• unclear data and ownership models
+• unclear data, ownership, and transaction models

-• risk of double counting emissions reductions
+• high trust requirements and risk of double counting emissions reductions

-Aligning product definition with certification logic
+Aligning product definition with certification and commercial logic

 We began with a structured discovery phase involving stakeholders from Q8 Aviation, 360 Jet Fuel, and RSB (Roundtable on Sustainable Biomaterials) representatives.